Saturday, December 29, 2012

 A rhetorical question is a question that requires no answer, but is done for effect.
 The answer is obvious.
 For example, a rhetorical question would be, "Is the Pope Catholic?"
 So in the case of Hebrews 1:14, what this verse is saying is this: Angels are ministering spirits sent to serve those who will inherit salvation.
 Christians, that's us!
 Maybe you don't realize it, but angels minister to us, sent by God.

-It may not be always obvious or evident, but as you look back on your life, maybe you can see it.
-Do you know what it makes me realize?
 God is an interactive God who can intervene in our lives, real-time.
 God is all knowing and all powerful, and He loves those who are His.
-And when necessary, he may not send a visible angel, but He surely is able to send 'ministering spirits' to serve us somehow, someway.
-That's our God!
-Hallelujah for His providence.
+And when necessary, he may just send an angel, a 'ministering spirit' to help us somehow, someway.

 Monday, December 3, 2012